DeewakarChakraborty/FlowerClassifier/README.md

 I have used Kaggle dataset to train the model, [link](https://www.kaggle.com/msheriey/104-flowers-garden-of-eden) for the dataset.

-After training and validating the model I have used flask framework to develop a API, once API I deployed it on the Heroku Webserver.
+After training and validating the model I have used flask framework to develop an API, once API I deployed it on the Heroku Webserver.